 2. Retailers Opt for Boutique Breeders

 For years, most if not all pet retailers acquired their animals from mass breeders commonly known as mills.
 But these days, consumers care about where their pets are coming from.
-Humane breeding practices are an important factor when a shopper is trying to choose a pet retailer.
+Humane breeding practices are an essential factor when a shopper is trying to choose a pet retailer.
 With this in mind, pet retailers are distancing themselves from pet mills and acquiring their animals from reputable breeders.

 When a retailer chooses responsible and ethical breeders, their prices will have to be slightly higher.
 But that isn’t a problem for pet owners.
 In 2019, the pet industry in the US, as a whole, was worth $95.7 billion dollars, with $19.2 billion of that comprising supplies, over-the-counter medicines, and live animals, including fish, birds, reptiles, and small animals.
 As with any other product, pet parents realize that the quality of their new pet—and the way they’re brought into the world and their treatment in the earliest weeks of their lives— is directly related to the amount of their investment.